-Angular cheilitis (also known as angular stomatitis and perleche) causes swollen red patches in the corners on the outside of your lips.
+Angular cheilitis is a type of mouth sore that appears at the corners of the mouth.
+Also known as angular stomatitis and perlèche, this condition can cause swollen, red patches in the corners and on the outside of your lips.

 Symptoms of angular cheilitis will almost exclusively appear at the corners of the mouth.
-The symptoms can be both physically painful and cosmetically frustrating.
-Symptoms can vary from having only mild redness to having open, bleeding blisters.
+The symptoms can be painful and can vary from mild redness to open, bleeding blisters.

 If you’re experiencing angular cheilitis, the corners of your mouth may be: